PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 12:23:40
+Last updated: 2024-04-08 12:24:15
-Random Quote: I am IRONBORN!
-I laugh at death.  -  Victarion Greyjoy
+Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman